Photo Editing Workflow

 This is when you would enlarge for a print or downsize for the web or email.
 Personally, I edit in the largest size possible so that I’m working with all the color information RAW affords me.

 So that’s it – post-processing workflow in a nutshell.
-If you’re using a different flow or have questions/comments on this one, let us know!
+If you would like to find a class that teaches beginners how to edit photos, take a look at our recommended courses for basic photo editing.
+Equally, If you’re using a different flow or have questions/comments on this one, let us know!

 All images copyright Teryani Riggs 2014 and used by permission.